 I’d also expect Google to buy some podcasting company to enter this field – I haven’t heard of G entering this, yet.

-Bill: One of the big enterprise search companies decides to goes into the web indexing arena, playing off a past reputation and a simple search that does nothing but search.
+Bill: One of the big enterprise search companies decides to go into the web indexing arena, playing off a past reputation and a simple search that does nothing but search.

-Yuri: I am noticing new search engines appearing, as if there’s no competiton.
+Yuri: I am noticing new search engines appearing as if there’s no competition.
 There’s some recent search engine that can answer questions from search queries.
 For example, http://start.csail.mit.edu/ is another attempt at automated answers.

 By the way.
 Jakob Nielsen has asked the question of SE answering questions.
 I guess this isn’t going to be solved that fast, after all.

-I shouldn’t be surprised someone offer a Google-like homepage with simple search, too.
+I shouldn’t be surprised someone offers a Google-like homepage with a simple search, too.
 However, Google is better at search, so I see no reason to do it.

 Yuri: Ah, you mean intranet search.
 Yeah, why not.
 I have long been thinking that Google should start focusing more on analyzing the text, than on links.
 Let’s predict that “Google learns to read and starts giving more value to natural language”, I guess.